hashicorp/terraform-provider-nomad/website/docs/r/job.html.markdown

 - `json` `(boolean: false)` - Set this to true if your jobspec is structured with JSON instead of the default HCL.

+- `hcl2` `(boolean: false)` - Set this to true if your jobspec is structured with HCL2 instead of the default HCL.